dxwu2/dwu362.github.io/index.markdown

 Our team aims to construct a model that determines whether a newly released song will be included in Spotify’s Top 200 chart.
 Ultimately, we believe that this model could help drive music production processes and set up a song for success even before it is released.

 ## Methods
+### Data Preprocessing
-We will start by performing Principal Component Analysis (PCA) to reduce the dimensionality of dataset and extract the most relevant features that maximize variance in the data.
-Depending on how much of the available Spotify data we deem as relevant, we will also perform incremental K-Nearest Neighbors and the Gaussian Normal Basis.
+- Initially perform PCA to reduce dimensionality of dataset and extract the most relevant features that maximize variance in the data.
+Depending on how much of the available Spotify we deem as relevant, we will also perform incremental
+- Normalized data and split into training and testing sets (8:2) for cross validation.
+The validation set will be a subset of the training set.

+### Supervised Methods
+- K-nearest neighbors as a starting point for classification of smaller samples of our dataset, but we anticipate scaling it will be impractical for the entire dataset.
-We will also utilize support vector machines, as they have been one of the most ubiquitous classifiers for music classification.
+- Support vector machine has been one of the most ubiquitous classifiers for music classification.
 As SVMs are a binary classifier, we will utilize a radial basis function (RBF) kernel to enlarge the feature space.
+- Gaussian naïve bayes, random forest, decision tree

+### Unsupervised Methods
+- Agglomerative clustering, k-means
+- Neural networks (this might a bit too ambitious)

+Our initial data exploration will establish baseline models and later transition to higher-performance models.
+We anticipate that non-linear models such as boosting trees (XGBoost) or neural networks will outperform linear models.

 ## Potential Results and Discussion
 There will definitely be some quantitative measurement of accuracy that will be used in our metrics.
 We have a few options: